← Back to projects

 Code Showcase 12

-The 5-step reranking function at rag_bedrock_opensearch.py:35-118.
-Builds chunk previews, scores via a single Bedrock call with strict JSON output contract, normalizes and clamps scores, sorts with tiebreaker on original retrieval order, and falls back gracefully on failure.
+The reranker function at rag_bedrock_opensearch.py:35-118.
+Five steps.
+Build chunk previews, score them in one Bedrock call with a strict JSON contract, normalize and clamp the scores, sort with the original retrieval order as tiebreaker, fall back silently on failure.

 python